vega/vega/docs/tutorials/airports/index.md

 The `voronoi` transform computes the enclosing cells for each airport using the `x` and `y` coordinates.
 The output is an SVG path string written to the `path` property.

 Next, we add the Voronoi cells to the visualization as an invisible set of `path` marks.
-We add the following to the `data` array, right _after_ the airport `symbol` marks:
+We add the following to the `marks` array, right _after_ the airport `symbol` marks:

 {: .suppress-error}
 ```json